castorini/pygaggle/docs/experiments-msmarco-passage.md

 This page contains instructions for running various neural reranking baselines on the MS MARCO *passage* ranking task.
 Note that there is also a separate [MS MARCO *document* ranking task](experiments-msmarco-doc.md).
-Make sure that you have access to a GPU before running this.

 Prior to running this, we suggest looking at our first-stage [BM25 ranking instructions](https://github.com/castorini/anserini/blob/master/docs/experiments-msmarco-passage.md).
 We rerank the BM25 run files that contain ~ 1000 passages per query using both monoBERT and monoT5.